BSc Veterinary Nursing and Bioveterinary Science (DC37)

 About BSc Veterinary Nursing and Bioveterinary Science

-This course is delivered via a combination of lectures, seminars, online interactive tutorials and practical classes, which take place at both the School of Veterinary Sciences at Langford and the main University campus.
+This course is delivered via a combination of lectures, seminars, online interactive tutorials and practical classes, which take place at both the veterinary school at Langford and the main Clifton campus.

 Find out more about studying Veterinary Nursing and Bioveterinary Science at Bristol including career prospects and how the course is taught and assessed.

 Typical offer for BSc Veterinary Nursing and Bioveterinary Science - applicants must meet one of the following